 These X-rays can help your dentist to identify problems like cavities, tooth decay, and impacted teeth.
 Dental X-rays may seem complex, but they’re actually very common tools that are just as important as your teeth cleanings.

-Dental X-rays are common procedures.
-They are typically performed yearly, or more frequently if your dentist is tracking the progression of a dental problem or treatment.
+Dental X-rays are typically performed yearly.
+They can happen more often if your dentist is tracking the progress of a dental problem or treatment.

-According to the American Dental Association, factors affecting how often you get dental X-rays include: (ADA)
+Factors affecting how often you get dental X-rays may include:

 - your age

 - a history of gum disease (gingivitis) or tooth decay